Conflicted Name Process Overview

 -

-Retire the process of allowing agreements to be made as to who should register a conflicted domain name, including ending the lodging of preference changes at 12pm on Tuesday, 1 July 2025.
+Retire the process of allowing agreements to be made between domain name holders in the conflicted set as to who should register a conflicted domain name.
+This includes ending the lodging of preference changes at 12pm on Tuesday, 1 July 2025.

 -